 Now, About Those Website Redesign SEO Concerns

-We only scraped the surface of reasons why you need to redesign your corporate website every three to four years –and with good reason, that’s an article all to itself.
-So we only covered the basics to frame the context of the next half of this article.
+We only scraped the surface of reasons why you need to redesign your website every three to four years in order to frame the context of the next half of the article.

 When you redesign your website there are a handful of things you will need to diligently keep your eye on in order to not lose any of that hard earned “Google Juice” you’ve been building up.